coderlavz/EduMind-AI/README.md

 User enters the topic (e.g., “Solid State Chemistry”).

-AI detects the user’s knowledge level (based on questions).
+AI detects the user’s knowledge level (based on answer of user).

 AI explains the topic in layers — from basic concepts to advanced logic.